Ice Lakes Basin

 Hiking into Ice Lake Basin for Crazy Views

-The All Trails map takes you to Ice Lake first and then to Island but do whatever you want at this point.
+The All Trails map takes you to Ice Lake first and then to Island Lake, but at this point, you can do whatever you want.

-I didn’t go to the furthest lake as storm clouds blew in.
-But it looked nice from my drone.
+I didn’t go to the furthest lake because storm clouds blew in, but it looked nice from my drone.

 (Side note: Drones are legal here as of Sept.
 2019.
 Just be careful and respectful of others.
 I flew mine away from people and got it up into the sky quickly to not disturb people with buzzing.)